|Nutrition Facts (per serving)|

 Serve the cucumbers as is or on mixed greens, watercress, or chopped lettuce for a refreshing and tasty side dish that is excellent with a summer meal.

-- Add the dressing to the cucumbers and gently toss to coat them.
+Add dressing to cucumbers and gently toss to coat them.

-- Chill for at least 1 hour and stir to reblend the ingredients before serving.
+Chill for at least 1 hour and stir to re-blend the ingredients before serving.
+Pair with your favorite entrée and enjoy!

 - For a faster and lighter cucumber salad, omit the sour cream and toss the sliced, marinated, and drained cucumbers with a mixture of 1/3 cup of cider vinegar, 1/4 cup of water, 2 tablespoons of sugar, and up to 1/2 teaspoon of salt if needed.
 Add the chopped fresh dill and freshly ground black pepper to taste.